Community gardens in New York City: GreenThumb

-GreenThumb is the program administered by the NYC Department of Parks and Recreation which provides resources and coordinates leases for city-owned vacant land.
+GreenThumb is the program administered by the NYC Department of Parks and Recreation, which provides resources and coordinates leases for city-owned vacant land.
 Originally called "Operation GreenThumb," it was formed in 1978 and was originally sponsored by the City Department of General Services.
 In 1984, 10-year leases for gardens were introduced.
-In 1988, GreenThumb expanded their work to provide support for school gardens and in 2010 founded the Grow to Learn program partnership with GrowNYC and the Mayors Fund which includes over 745 school gardens.
+In 1988, GreenThumb expanded their work to provide support for school gardens and, in 2010, founded the Grow to Learn program in partnership with GrowNYC and the Mayor's Fund, which includes over 745 school gardens.

-Today, GreenThumb is the largest urban gardening program in the United States supporting over 550 gardens and 20,000 garden members throughout the city.
-Most of its community gardens are a single lot, but add up to over 100 acres of public open space.
-GreenThumb provides resources including: soil, lumber, supplies, plant materials, and compost.
-Every year since 1984, GreenThumb holds the GrowTogether Conference for gardeners around the city.
+Today, GreenThumb is the largest urban gardening program in the United States, supporting over 550 gardens and 20,000 garden members throughout the city.
+Most of its community gardens are a single lot but they add up to over 100 acres of public open space.
+GreenThumb provides resources including soil, lumber, supplies, plant materials, and compost.
+Every year since 1984, GreenThumb has held the GrowTogether Conference for gardeners around the city.

 To be in good standing with GreenThumb, garden groups must register every four years, sign the license agreement, provide keys to the gate, and submit the garden's bylaws.
-The license agreement includes posting signage, maintaining open hours, active membership, and the garden space; host public events; and assume risk.
+The license agreement includes posting signage, maintaining open hours, active membership, and the garden space; hosting public events; and assuming risk.
 Chickens, bees, rabbits, and fish may all be kept in gardens.